Skip to main content

 #

 What: Fried dough balls drizzled with honey and cinnamon.
-Greek donuts.
+Essentially Greek donuts, and every bit as dangerous as that sounds.

 Main Dishes (Taverna Classics)